abhijoshi23/SpotifyUI/README.md

 # SpotifyUI

-A spotify clone developed by me using Angular and TypeScript.
-Which can fetch latest songs from spotify API and play them for you.
+A spotify clone developed by me using MEAN stack.
+Which is enabled to fetch latest songs from spotify API and play them for you.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.2.